 In addition, sanitary landfills are designed with leachate control and gas collection systems (gas collection tends to be about 85% efficient).
 The three types of sanitary landfills are manual, semi-mechanized, and mechanized.
 Manual sanitary landfills are used in small towns with waste production of less than 15 tons per day, where it is not feasible to employ heavy equipment in the disposal.
 Instead, the waste compacting and disposal processes are performed by human operators.
 Mid-sized landfills (16-40 tons per day) are often semi-mechanized: a mixture of human labor and heavy equipment, such as bulldozers is employed in the compaction and filling processes.
 Landfills that take in more than 40 tons of waste per day are mechanized.
 Heavy machinery designed for solid waste disposal and treatment, such as solid waste compactors, loaders, and dump trucks are used.

 The fourth type is the bioreactor landfill.
 Like sanitary landfills, bioreactor landfills are carefully designed.
 However, they are intended to improve the decomposition of the biodegradable fraction of the solid waste.
 Bioreactor landfills require monitoring of many parameters, such as temperature and pH, because biodegradation is a very sensitive reaction.
 There are two types of bioreactor landfills: aerobic and anaerobic.
-In aerobic bioreactors, air is injected into the waste and the decomposition reaction is carried out by aerobic bacteria, while in the anaerobic type, the reaction is carried out in relative absence of air by anaerobic bacteria.
+In aerobic bioreactors, air is injected into the waste and the decomposition is carried out by aerobic bacteria, while in the anaerobic type, the decomposition occurs in the relative absence of air by anaerobic bacteria.
 Gas produced in anaerobic landfills is combustible, containing a high percentage of methane.
 In both types leachate is collected and reinjected into the system to maintain the moisture content.

 Landfill location is an important design parameter.
 The site selection process comprises choosing criteria for the location, listing potential sites, collecting data about each site, screening the available sites to determine the best two or three choices, conducting environmental impact assessment for the best candidates, and final selection of the most appropriate site.
 A landfill site should be located an appropriate distance from the major bodies of water, e.g. rivers and lakes.
 Locations of sensitive habitats, highways, public areas (e.g. parks), and areas with groundwater tables within two meters of the surface.